Complexity of Jelly-No and Hanano games with various constraints: JELLY is NP-hard even with one bounded board dimension

-\subsection{1-Colour \textsc{Jelly} is NP-Hard even with a restricted number of columns}
+\subsection{1-Colour JELLY is NP-hard even with a restricted number of columns}

-We now consider 1-Colour \textsc{Jelly} when the length of the board is constant.
-We prove that the game is still NP-Complete even when the length is 5; observe that the constant is much smaller than the one required in Theorem \ref{linesJell}.
+We now consider 1-Colour \textsc{Jelly} when the length of the board is restricted to five columns.
+We prove that the game is still NP-complete.
+Observe that the constant is much smaller than the one given in Theorem \ref{linesJell}.
 Furthermore the reduction is linear instead of quadratic.
 This highlights the asymmetry between horizontal and vertical restrictions mentioned in the introduction of Section \ref{restrictedJelly},

-We consider a variant of \textsc{Jelly} where all the movable blocks have the same colour and the length of the boards is restricted to five columns.
-Once again, membership in NP is known from \cite{JellyNo}.
+Once again, membership in NP is known \cite{JellyNo}.
 To obtain NP-completeness, we show the following result:

-\begin{theorem} \textsc{Jelly} is NP-Hard even with only one colour and five columns. \end{theorem}
+\begin{theorem} \textsc{Jelly} is NP-hard even with only one colour and five columns. \end{theorem}

-\begin{proof} Once again, we prove that our problem is NP-Hard by reduction from the \textsc{3-Partition} problem.